This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Treat Them Like Part of the Team

 Treat your corporate sponsors like part of the team, because they are part of the team.
 Many sponsors will feel more engaged and recognize that they’re getting more from their sponsorship if they hear from you often.
-This doesn’t mean sending them an email every day, but rather, treating them like you would a top fundraising team.
+This doesn’t mean sending them an email every day, but rather, treating them like a team member.

 Use the same engagement tools and approaches you use with participants to connect with your sponsors.
 For fundraising events, offer them a free team captain registration, help them get their page set up, and provide fundraising coaching.
 The more a sponsor raises and the larger their team, the more exposure they will get.
 This will in turn make them feel like they’re getting more out of the sponsorship.